Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Conclusion

 \section{Conclusion}

-The elevation of company success and innovation through AI is one reason why companies address AI in their strategic plans.
-Legal regulations force them to have comprehensible AI systems.
-XAI refers to methods that address this issue.
-While research is just starting to investigate the impact of XAI on end-users in lab experiments, real-world applications are not the focus of investigation right now.
-To design and evaluate XAI for companies, the perceptions and needs of employees should be given attention to use AI in a human-centered way.
-Our conducted online survey has moved research one step closer to this goal by investigating employees' perspectives towards X(AI).
-Our findings in this project report suggest that fostering a positive attitude of AI on the management level is an important step for the successful integration of AI technologies in companies.
-XAI is already a known topic for employees and perceived as an important issue.
-With our insights we encourage researchers in including attitudes of employees towards (X)AI in their design to create a more human-centered XAI.
+The integration of AI into corporate strategic plans has the potential to enhance company success and innovation, making it a key area of focus for businesses.
+However, legal regulations have compelled companies to prioritize comprehensibility in their AI systems.
+XAI refers to methods that address this challenge.
+Although initial research on the impact of XAI on end-users is emerging from lab experiments, real-world applications remain understudied.
+Therefore, it is crucial to consider the perceptions and needs of employees when designing and evaluating XAI for companies in a human-centered way.
+Our online survey has moved research closer to this goal by investigating employees' perspectives towards X(AI).
+Our findings in this project report suggest that XAI is already a known topic among employees and is perceived as an important issue.
+Based on our results, we suggest (1) investigating in more detail the impact of cognitive biases and user attributes on (X)AI usage, (2) investigating the role of the company context on requirements for XAI design (3) exploring the effect of XAI on cognitive load (4) fostering (X)AI training in companies, and (5) considering all employee groups in XAI research.
+Our insights encourage researchers to include employees' attitudes towards (X)AI in their design to create a more human-centered XAI.